CyanCheetah/CyanBot/README.md

 Make sure that the EV3 is in your VS Code
 ![nb](https://user-images.githubusercontent.com/91763642/229658842-dce1d6a5-a68b-4aa2-8657-b2daef63f635.png)

-# Installation Guide - FSWebcam
+# Installation Guide - fswebcam

 We need to install fswebcam, a linux based webcam program.